wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 You can use shortcode [fbsharelike] in widget or function 'fbsharelike()'

+= If i want to show buttons in blog post/page? =

+You need to check option "Show in blog post/page"

 == Upgrade Notice ==

 coming soon...

 == Changelog ==

+= 2.1.8 =

+* Added "Show in blog post/page" option

 = 2.1.7 =